“Cursed are we who inherit the blood of Caine.”

 “One is granted domain by our prince or an existing domain’s lord, subject to our prince’s approval.
 The lord may grant domain in return for services rendered, because they believe the domain will prosper under the vassal’s stewardship, or for any other reason they see fit.”

-“Under typical circumstances, a sire informs their childe what domains exist and whom they belong to, as part of the fledgling’s broader education in our society’s ways and customs.
-Once the childe is released, it is their own responsibility to keep abreast of any changes among the city’s territorial boundaries.”
+“Under typical circumstances, a sire informs their childe what domains exist and whom they belong to.
+This is part of the fledgling’s broader education in our society’s ways and customs.
+Once the childe is released, it is their responsibility to keep abreast of changes among the city’s territorial boundaries.”

 “Domains are recognized by the prince under the Second Tradition.
 Though he frowns upon Kindred who would violate the sanctity of another’s domain, it remains the responsibility of individual Kindred to defend their territory against interlopers.”